 - The respondent will not engage in any Retaliation against the complainant or witnesses.

 - No form of harassment may be used to obtain admissions of responsibility or information about conduct of other suspected persons.

 - Pending action on the notices of possible violations, the University will not normally alter the status of the respondent, including right to be present on the campus and attend classes.
 Exceptions may be made for reasons relating to the physical or emotional safety and well-being of students, faculty, and staff of the University.

-- Persons appearing before a Conduct Board or a University Hearing Panel have the right to be assisted by one advisor.
+- Persons appearing before a University Hearing Panel or at an Administrative Hearing have the right to be assisted by one advisor.
 Such advisor may not speak on behalf of the person.
-The Office of Student Development must be notified at least 24 hours in advance if an advisor will be present at the hearing (260-982-5052).

 - Persons hearing a case who have a particular interest in a case or who have a conflict of interest regarding the facts or the principal parties (complainant or respondent) in a case should be disqualified.
 Conflicts must be discussed with the conduct system coordinator at least 24 hours prior to the hearing.